telljacob/project-three/README.md

 # Boss Fight Project

-The Boss Fight Project was made to explore the possibilities of making my own game from scratch using only what I have learned through the Python Essentials section of the Full-stack development course at Code Academy.
+The Boss Fight Project was made to explore the possibilities of making my own game from scratch with inspiration from more modern games using only what I have learned through the Python Essentials section of the Full-stack development course at Code Academy.

+It's exactly how plain it is what intrigues me.
+Being able to add the maths and logic of modern games to a simply Python program is an interesting concept to me which I wanted to expand on.

 [Click here to try the live version of the game!](https://telljacob.github.io/project-one/index.html)